 Baraga’s mission was a success even though he thought otherwise at times.
 He taught and protected the original ten inhabitants, the Indians, and found that he wanted almost to become one of them.
 He baptized thousands and set up and built many churches.
 He tried to work within government laws to keep the Indians in their native land, even among the white man.
 His most impoverished and most desolate mission, L’Anse, became his most favorite.
 He proved that he could go in and help even the steadfast pagan, even where other missions had tried and failed.
 Baraga did all this and more.

-There were also areas that he lacked in strength.
+There were also areas that he lacked strength.
 He did not use his potential political pull as a successful missionary to get what he needed in the Lake Superior country.
 He had a constant battle in finding priests, getting government help, and fending off Protestant pressure.
-He also diluted himself to serve as many potential converts that he could find rather than managing several stable missionary posts.
+He also diluted himself to serve as many potential converts as he could find rather than managing several stable missionary posts.
 Finally, he paid more attention to the Indian problems than the new copper miner settlements after 1840.
 All in all, the good aspects far outweigh the bad, and his works gained the public mind’s respect.

 Baraga’s Path to Sainthood